It's A No: Amazon Warehouse Workers Vote Against Unionizing In Historic Election

 Amazon warehouse workers in Alabama will not be forming a union.

 The majority of Amazon's workers in Bessemer, Ala., voted against joining the Retail, Wholesale and Department Store Union.
-As of Friday morning, the vote tally showed the majority of votes were cast against unionizing.
-The final count will come soon.
+The final tally was 1,798 votes against unionizing versus 738 votes in favor of union.

 That means Amazon has withstood the largest union push yet among its U.S. workers and avoided the prospect of its first unionized warehouse in America.
 Some 5,800 people work at Amazon's Bessemer facility and 3,215 cast ballots in the election.